Frequently Asked Questions

 TMS plans are available for fall and spring semesters.
 Unfortunately, TMS and Berklee do not offer payment plans as an option for the summer semester.

 Please note: It is important that any budget given to TMS is accurate.
 The TMS system will not know if the amount you have provided matches your balance with Berklee, which may result in late fees or overpayment.
 Once you have signed up with TMS, it is still important to check your statement on my.berklee.edu (login required) to make sure your balance is at zero.
+If your TMS budget exceeds the amount due on your account, our policy is to cancel your TMS account or adjust your budget down after add/drop week to prevent unnecessary overpayment.

 When will I receive my bill?